This article has links to products and services we recommend, which we may make a commission from.

 From cozy trattorias serving up classic dishes to modern eateries and street foods with twists on traditional recipes, there’s something here for everyone.

-With a few additional tips to guide your Palermo restaurant experiences, get ready for adventure in Sicily’s capital.
+With a few additional tips to guide your Palermo restaurant experiences, get ready for your culinary adventure in Sicily’s capital.

 What To Know About Eating at Palermo Restaurants